mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step1.md

 `kubectl config get-clusters`{{execute}}

-As you can see, there is currently one cluster named kubernetes and one user kubernetes-admin.
+As you can see, there is currently one cluster named kubernetes and one user named kubernetes-admin.
 In this case, the context is kubernetes-admin@kubernetes.

 To see the current context, type in the terminal or click on the below command: